 “We are on your side.
 If you have a go in this country you’ll get a go.
 That’s what fairness in Australia means.
 My ambition is for an even stronger Australia – to keep our economy strong, to keep Australians safe and to keep Australians together.”

 Prime Minister, Minister for the Public Service, Member for Cook

 Treasurer, Deputy Leader of the Liberal Party, Member for Kooyong

-Minister for Finance, Deputy Leader of the Government in the Senate, Senator for Western Australia
+Minister for Finance, Leader of the Government in the Senate, Senator for South Australia